-The Philosophy-Humanities major consists of 30 semester credits.
+The Philosophy-Humanities major consists of 32 semester credits.
 Of these, 21 credits must be taken from the required courses.
-Nine elective credits, which can be independent studies, complete the major.
+Eleven elective credits, which can be independent studies, complete the major.
 Each degree has additional university and College of Arts, Humanities and Social Sciences requirements that must be fulfilled.
-For example, a B.A. requires two years or the equivalent of a foreign language, while the B.S. requires a minor in another field.
-Please check the university and college pages addressing additional requirements that must be fulfilled.

-The Philosophy-Humanities minor consists of 21 semester credits: the major required courses plus six elective credits from the elective philosophy courses, including independent studies.
+The Philosophy-Humanities minor consists of 21 semester credits: the minor required courses plus six elective credits from the elective philosophy courses, including independent studies.

 Degree Type: B.A. or B.S.

 - A list of approved general education courses is available here .